 We recommend you set up all of them, regardless of your location.
 Our service uses Global Low Latency routing to select the data center with the lowest latency.

-Additionally, Talkdesk enables DSCP by default in compatible browsers (currently Google Chrome).
-Capable browsers will tag WebRTC media packets, enabling differentiated handling on a LAN, so that real-time media can be prioritized above other network traffic.
+Additionally, Talkdesk enables DSCP by default in compatible browsers (currently Google Chrome) and the Callbar application.
+Capable browsers and Callbar will tag WebRTC media packets, enabling differentiated handling on a LAN, so that real-time media can be prioritized above other network traffic.
 These will be tagged as Expedited Forwarding (46).
 (There is a known issue that requires a workaround in Windows environments).